 - Bank of tutorials for guided use

 - No support for live streaming

 Lightworks offers a free version and a premium version, Lightworks Pro.
-Lightworks Pro can be purchased in three different ways:
+Lightworks Pro can be purchased in two different ways:

 “Lightworks was an excellent option to get started in the world of video editing; easy to use, excellent editing tools, cuts of videos, [the] union of videos, sounds, images, compatibility with several video formats and a fresh and simple interface make me [not regret] using this program.
 I recommend it a lot.” – Feldriana T.